qznc/uml_generation/README.md

 You can `make docs.tex` to generate a tex file with your JavaDoc documentation.

 You can `make observe.png` to generate an example UML sequence diagram.

+## On Tooling

+The major requirement to end up with this choice of tooling is integration with version control.
+This throws all WYSIWYG tools out of the window, as far as I know.

+PlantUML is nice for sequence diagrams.

+PlantUML could also do the class diagrams, however UmlGraph can work with actual java code, so we also get JavaDoc and code stubs for imlementation.

+Major downside: They all use graphviz dot for layouting.
+It sucks.